evocn/evocn.github.io/content/thoughts/reviews.md

 *Discussion of art*

 ---

+---
+## The Incredibles
+By Pixar (Brad Bird)

+Nearly perfect.
+Still holds up.
+One of the best of 'em.

+Also, as a graphics programmer, I've got to hand it to Pixar.
+They did an incredible job in 2004.
+The water, the hair, the motion...
+Everything looks great, even today.
+The one thing they obviously didn't have figured out back then was the lighting models.
+You just don't get any depth out of a picture with Blinn-Phong on diffuse surfaces, and so every character looks a little dead.
+Also, the modeling is a little funny sometimes.

+But the heart and soul of the actors and the writing makes every single moment jump out of the screen.
+Very good movie!

+9/10

+8/16/2024

+---
 ## Invisible, Inc
 By Klei

 This game is a blast.
-It's really good at what it's trying to acheive.
+It's really good at what it's trying to achieve.
 Perhaps too good.
 It turns me into a neurotic wreck, checking things and flying hopelessly into desperate situations.

 I had to delete the game.
 It's good, but I can't do it right now!
 I can tell there's something really special here if you are more patient, careful, and calm.

 6/10